kora-edu/.github/profile/README.md

 ## Contact

-For collaborations or inquiries, reach out at kahu@kora.ac or join our [Discord server](https://discord.gg/qwDQ5QKhcJ).
+For collaborations or inquiries, reach out at support@kora.ac or join our [Discord server](https://discord.gg/qwDQ5QKhcJ).